-Welcome to the BASAL Lab
+Welcome to the Basic and Applied Spatial Analysis Lab (BASAL)

-The BASAL Lab specializes in researching and exploring natural resource conservation practices through the use of geospatial analysis involving remote sensing, photogrammetry and image interpretation, digital image processing, and geographic information systems.
+The BASAL specializes in researching and exploring natural resource conservation practices through the use of geospatial analysis involving remote sensing, photogrammetry and image interpretation, digital image processing, and geographic information systems.

 The research interests of this lab are divided, almost equally, between basic research on spatial data uncertainty/map accuracy and applied research applying the tools of remote sensing, GIS, and spatial data analysis to solving natural resource problems.
 These projects have included deer and bear habitat mapping, endangered plant habitat analysis, mapping forest change, fire and fuels management, and eelgrass mapping, to name just a few.